 Cybersecurity is a hot topic.
 There are many scary stories about hackers stealing millions and causing mayhem wherever they go.

-The statistics show that most successful attacks against most businesses succeed because most businesses are missing basic security measures.
+The statistics show that most successful attacks against most organisations succeed because most organisations are missing basic security measures.

-When we think about protecting our homes, we focus on defending ourselves against the most likely attack (a burglary by an opportunist criminal).
+When we think about protecting our homes, we focus on ensuring we are not an easy target for the most likely crime (a break-in by an opportunist burglar).

 These simple steps won’t help cybersecurity consultants and technology vendors earn a better living.